How to Increase Blood Oxygen Level: 21 Tips for Better Oxygenation

 - Seek therapy: Therapy offers a safe space to voice and process your concerns and discover healthy coping mechanisms.

-The Power of Hyperbaric Oxygen Therapy (HBOT) in Increasing Blood Oxygen Level
+Hyperbaric Oxygen Therapy (HBOT): A Medical Method to Increase Blood Oxygen Level

 All the above tips are good to implement on a day-to-day basis, but when you feel age-related decline coming on, additional measures might be needed.

 Hyperbaric oxygen therapy (HBOT) is a significant way to help increase your blood oxygen levels.
-HBOT involves sitting in a pressurized chamber and breathing in 100% oxygen.
+HBOT is a medical procedure that involves breathing 100% oxygen in a pressurized chamber.
 Research has shown that breathing oxygen in a pressurized environment improves circulation and allows more oxygen to be absorbed into the bloodstream.

 Aviv Clinics uses a unique, specialized HBOT protocol inside its state-of-the-art hyperbaric suites, which includes precise fluctuations of oxygen levels during each HBOT session.